Moorpark, California: Arts and culture

-A few events are held in the Moorpark area during the year, most notably Moorpark "Country Days", a single day parade and festival in late September or early October, American Civil War battle reenactments in early-November (in 2019 this annual event was cancelled), an "Apricot Festival", usually in the spring or summer, an annual fireworks celebration on the third of July every year, and the Moorpark Film Festival in August.
+A few events are held in the Moorpark area during the year, most notably Moorpark "Country Days", a single day parade and festival in late September or early October, an "Apricot Festival" in the spring, an annual fireworks celebration on the third of July every year, and the Moorpark Film Festival in late summer.
 The "Country Days" parade includes various vendors, entertainment, and family friendly games/crafts.
 Children march with their schools, sports teams, dance companies, etc. Local businesses are also encouraged to march.
-The July 3rd fireworks are popular around the rest of Ventura County, as people can go to the Moorpark fireworks on the 3rd, and still see their own local city's fireworks on July 4.
+The July 3 fireworks are popular around the rest of Ventura County, as people can go to the Moorpark fireworks on the 3rd, and still see their own local city's fireworks on July 4.

-The City of Moorpark established an “Arts in Public Places” (AIPP) program in 2005 and later created the Arts Commission in 2006 to support the AIPP efforts.
+The City of Moorpark established an "Arts in Public Places" (AIPP) program in 2005 and later created the Arts Commission in 2006 to support the AIPP efforts.
 In August 2019, Moorpark engaged the services of ArtsOC to develop an Arts Master Plan.
 While the initial role of the Arts Commission was to oversee the AIPP program, their role has expanded to include general oversight and implementation of the Arts Master Plan to engage, strengthen, and harness the visual and performing arts in Moorpark.

 Parks and recreation

 Parks

 Moorpark has 20 parks, all with a variety of amenities.
 Park hours for unlit facilities are from 6:00 a.m. to sunset.
 Lit facilities are from 6:00 a.m. to 10:00 p.m.
-The City's Dog Park is open from 7:00 a.m. to 5:00 p.m.
+The city's Dog Park is open from 7:00 a.m. to 5:00 p.m.
 PST, and 7:00 a.m. to 7:00 p.m.
 DST.
-The City's Skatepark is open from 10:00 a.m. to sunset on school days, and 8:00 a.m. to sunset on all other days.
+The city's Skatepark is open from 10:00 a.m. to sunset on school days, and 8:00 a.m. to sunset on all other days.

 Park facilities, including picnic pavilions, ball fields, soccer fields, and tennis courts can be reserved for private use.